-To connect your Moment lenses to your phone’s camera you will have to make an additional purchase.
-If you know of any options other than those listed below then please comment what it is so that I can add it to this list.
+To connect your Moment lenses to your phone’s camera, you will have to make an additional purchase.
+If you know of any options other than those listed below, then please comment what it is so that I can add them to this list.

 - BeastCage by BeastGrip – while not a Moment product the BeastCage offers 20 1/4″ mounting options which is ideal for attaching some sort of external lighting.
 This option is the highest quality one on this list but does cost a pretty penny.
 Do note that the purchase of the BeastCage from BeastGrip comes with mounting options for BeastGrip, Moment, Sandmarc, and ShiftCam lenses.